Louvre Museum: Greece and Rome

-Ergastine Panel from Parthenon
+Ergastine Panel from Parthenon (c.
+450 BCE)

-Just adjacent is the Hall of Diane (347), with the Ergastine Panel, part of the inner frieze of the Parthenon.
-It shows the Athenian weavers delivering a garment to the colossal statue of Athena which once dominated the Athenian Acropolis.
+The Hall of Diane (347) contains the Ergastine Panel, part of the inner frieze of the Parthenon.
+It shows Athenian weavers delivering a garment to the colossal statue of Athena which once dominated the Athenian Acropolis.
 This panel by Phidias is a rare jewel.
-Phidias was a friend of Pericles, responsible for the sculptural program of the Parthenon and entire acropolis.
+Phidias was a friend of Pericles, responsible for the sculptural program of the Parthenon and entire Acropolis.
 When we think of Greek style, chances are we are thinking of Phidias, whose “wet drapery” style used the robes to reveal the bodies beneath.

 *At one end of the upstairs gallery, or exiting Egypt into Greece (339), you’ll find yourself surrounded by beautiful men and women, perfectly proportioned and in the prime of youth.

-But Athena as the goddess of wisdom also reigns, in the gallery and the Greek world.
+Athena as the goddess of wisdom reigns, in the gallery and the Greek world.
 As the patron goddess of Athens, the epicenter of Greek culture, she appears throughout the Athenian Acropolis and in all the other arts produced in Athens (pottery and sculpture).
 In the form of Athena Nike (victory), usually wearing a helmet, she was an important good luck charm for warring city-states, which accounts for the ubiquity of her presence.

-Scores of nude females in contrappasto pose are surprised at being discovered, they tend to be Aphrodite, the goddess of love.
-The Capitoline Aphrodite shows her hair piled high on her head, she is surprised at her bath, covering herself as a winged cupid looking up at her.
-Nearby, the Arles Aphrodite holds one of the golden apples of the Hesperides.
+Scores of nude females in contrappasto pose are surprised at being discovered by visitors!
+They tend to be Aphrodite, the goddess of love (Venus for the Romans).
+The Capitoline Aphrodite, hair piled high on her head, is surprised at her bath, modestly covers herself as a winged cupid looks up at her.
+Nearby, the Arles Aphrodite holds a golden apple of the Hesperides.

-Statues of Athena Nike, Capitoline Aphrodite, Arles Aphrodite
+Capitoline Aphrodite, Arles Aphrodite

-Venus de Milo (345)
+Venus de Milo (345) 125 BCE

 Porch of Caryatids, Artemis with Deer/Diana of Versailles

 In the Late Classic period, Alexander the Great swept through the Greek, Persian, Egyptian, and Middle Eastern world, establishing a vast empire that splits with his death in 323 BCE.
 The resulting Hellenistic period is when the Greek areas emulate the classicism of the past, infusing it with the drama of the present.
 But instead of idealized heroes, the subjects are all too human, forms and emotions exaggerated, twisting and turning in all directions.
 Old woman, beaten men, young children dancing are all new topics of figural sculpture.
-Look for the chubby baby Boy with Goose (348) and see if you can answer the eternal question: is he playing with the goose, or strangling it?!
+Look for the chubby Boy with Goose (348) and see if you can answer the eternal question: is he playing with the goose, or strangling it?!
 Either way, the delight on his face is apparent.